tarlepp/symfony-backend/README.md

 $ curl -sS https://getcomposer.org/installer | php
 $ php composer.phar install
 ```

+Note that this will also ask you some environment settings; db, mail, secrets, jwt, etc.

 ### Environment checks
 You need to check that your environment is ready to use this application in CLI and WEB mode.